-This input allows you to define the vehicle model years covered by the retrofit project.
-Note that the Retrofit Converter only has a single input line labeled "Vehicle Model Year".
-For projects that cover multiple model years, simply create a new line in the converter for each year.
+This input allows you to define the initial and final vehicle model years covered by the retrofit project.
+For projects that cover multiple model years and have different fractions of vehicles retrofit for each model year, simply create a new line in the retrofit input file for each year.
 Using this approach will ensure that differences in fractions of the fleet retrofit by model year are accounted for in the retrofit calculation.
+For example, if a retrofit program applies to 10% of model year 2000 trucks, 15% of model year 2001 trucks, and 20% of model year 2002 trucks, the retrofit input file should have three lines, one for each model year, each with the appropriate fraction of fleet retrofit fraction, rather than a single line representing a model year range of 2000 to 2002.